lync0001/OOPDraw/README.md

 OOPDraw
 =======

-This program should be refactored into a decent, maintanable codebase.
+This program should be refactored into a decent, maintainable codebase.